 Modeling Caseweight

 If time and the data structure permits, we will attempt to construct a third “event count” proxy that tallies the total number of appointments, phone calls, and other case events associated with each case then divides by the number of weeks in service.
-Time and approval permitting, we would also like to consult with clinical managers to obtain a list of indicators that, in their expert opinion, would signal a client who could demand more work during the screening interview—these will be used to externally validate the variable choices of the models.
+Time and approval permitting, we would also like to consult with clinical managers to obtain a list of indicators that, in their expert opinion, would signal a client who could demand more work during the screening interview.
+These will be used to externally validate the variable choices of the models.

 We will model our proxies as continuous “caseweights” and as classes split into two and three evenly distributed classes separately for classification.
 For example, a two class outcome (low versus high resource demand) will be split at the median, and a three class proxy at the 30th, 60th, and 90th percentile.